ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer.md

 - When side-chain instantaneous loudness >= (threshold + knee width), the filter is in the target filter state.
 - When (threshold - knee width) < side-chain instantaneous loudness < (threshold + knee width), the filter parameters will be a mix of the baseline filter parameters and the target filter parameters with a proportion.
 And the filter state will be re-calculated.
 The closer the side-chain instantaneous loudness is to (threshold - knee width), the closer the filter state is to the baseline filter, and vice versa.

-When threshold learning is on, the plugin collects the side-chain's instantaneous loudness.
-When threshold learning is turned off, the plugin sets the threshold to the median of the side-chain instantaneous loudness values and sets the knee width to half of the difference between the 95th and 5th percentiles.
+When automatic threshold is on, the plugin collects the side-chain's instantaneous loudness and adjusts the threshold.
+The actual threshold is the automatic threshold + displayed threshold + 40.

+When automatic threshold is turned off, the plugin sets the threshold to the median of the side-chain instantaneous loudness values and sets the knee width to half of the difference between the 95th and 5th percentiles.

+When automatic threshold is off, the actual threshold is equal to the displayed threshold.

 The threshold calculation is in the absolute mode by default.
 When the relative mode is activated, the dynamic effect will calculate the difference between the instantaneous loudness of the side-chain (filtered by the bandpass filter) and the overall instantaneous loudness of the side-chain.
 The threshold learning will work in the same mode.